Back to School with Tuna Veggie Rolls!! Yummy sushi rolls made with canned tuna and veggies! Pack this colorful and healthy lunch for your kids!

 Back to school.
 Getting the kids ready and excited and packing school lunches.
 Do you pack one everyday?
 Now, I don’t pack lunch for my kids everyday.
 Sometimes, my kids actually prefer the hot lunches at school, but at the same time, they are also somewhat picky eaters so when the cafeteria is serving something that my oldest daughter doesn’t like, I whip up the packed lunch.
 Phoebe is only going into 2nd grade so I haven’t been packing lunches for that long but even in this last year, I’ve become more creative and have expanded the packed lunch repertoire to go beyond her favorite pasta, fish sticks and apple slices.

-With a recent delivery of canned albacore tuna, my excitement grew.
-My kids actually love tuna and will eat it by itself by the spoonful.
+My kids love tuna and will eat it by itself by the spoonful.
 They are currently into eating rice rolls and love raw veggies . . so the Tuna Veggie Roll was born!
 This might look super complicated but it’s really not.
 When you get into the swing of it, these rolls can be made in a flash!

 And here’s a bonus recipe for kids who like edamame.